Tennis-Federer to call time on glittering career after next week's Laver Cup | Sports-Games

 In 2003 he outclassed Mark Philippoussis on Wimbledon's Centre Court to begin a Grand Slam collection that many thought would never be matched, although he now stands third on the men's all-time list behind Nadal (22) and Djokovic (21).
 Federer went on to win seven more Wimbledon titles, claimed five U.S. Open titles, six Australian crowns and a single French Open achieved in 2009 to complete his career Slam.

 He also holds the record for 237 consecutive weeks as world number one and the only omission from his glittering CV is an Olympic singles gold medal, losing to Andy Murray in the 2012 final, although he did win the doubles in 2008.
-Federer's announcement comes less than two weeks after 23-time Grand Slam singles champion Serena Williams, also 41, played what is expected to be the final match of her career at the U.S. Open.
+TRANSCENDED SPORT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)